JanxSpirit/spray-mongodb.g8/README.md

 # Spray MongoDB project

-[g8](http://github.com/n8han/giter8) template to get a Scalatra web service up and running quickly with MongoDB support using Casbah.
+[g8](http://github.com/n8han/giter8) template to get a Spray web service up and running quickly with MongoDB support using Casbah.
 The template generates a project that uses SBT 0.11.2.
 It will not build under 0.7.x or 0.10.x versions of SBT.

 ## Usage